 WHAT IS JUDO?

-Judo, meaning "the gentle way", is one of only two martial arts that are Olympic sports (the other is Taekwondo).
+Judo, meaning "the gentle way" is one of only three martial arts that are Olympic sports.
 The object of Judo is to throw one’s opponent to the ground and immobilize or subdue them by using a grappling maneuver, joint lock or choke.
-Unlike other martial arts, kicks, punches and thrusts are not allowed in competition or freestyle practice.
-Instead of meeting force with force, Judo odes to the principle of using one’s opponent’s strength against them and adapting well to changing circumstances.
+Unlike other martial arts, strikes with the hands or feet are not included in Judo.
+Instead of meeting force with force, Judo teaches the principle of using one’s opponent’s strength against them and adapting well to changing circumstances.

 PACIFIC JUDO club